-Gaining earnings is the purpose of every commercial activity.
+Gaining earnings is the purpose of every for-profit organization.
+That is why sales teams pay so much attention to generating leads, establishing an efficient sales process, and working with their sales pipelines.
 At the same time, it is important not only to have revenue but also to be profitable.
 The lucrativeness can be expressed in financial terms, i.e. a currency value, or in percentage.
 However, before you take a calculator and shift to mathematical computations, it is essential to get acquainted with certain formulas and metrics.

 If you have no idea why one needs to get involved in versatile calculations, have a look at the following assumption.
-Any small business with low cost-effectiveness won’t be able to grow.
+Any small business with low cost-effectiveness won’t be able to grow, regardless of how excellent and motivated their sales teams are.
 Certainly, many entrepreneurs are OK with such a state of affairs.
 Still, if you strive for a commercial evolution, you need to increase rates of gross profit margin calculation.
 Still, first things first.
 Therefore, let’s start with the core metric of the business earning capacity.

 1. Gross profit definition